 Q. What is Course Bidding?

 A. Course Bidding is a benefit reserved for BBA Seniors using a process for point allocation (similar to interview bidding).
 Seniors participate in a pre-registration course bidding process in which they allocate points to prioritize Ross electives for their schedules.
+You may click here to watch a video describing the course bidding process.

 Q. When is Course Bidding?